hoanhan101/blog/content/posts/design-data-intensive-apps.md

 ---
-title: "Designing Data-Intensive Applications by Martin Kleppmann"
+title: "📌 Designing Data-Intensive Applications by Martin Kleppmann"
 date: "2020-07-05"
 description: "Principles and practicalities of data systems and how to build data-intensive applications."
 tags: ["system", "design", "data"]